agentHat76/Cashless-Parking-System/README.md

 4. Web Browser: Google Chrome or Mozilla Firefox.
 5. Text Editor: Visual Studio Code or any other text editor that supports PHP.

+Download the auth(6).zip file

+Login as an Admin User
 Username: Admin
 Password: Admin123$